SQiShER/java-object-diff/README.md

 * Visitor-support allows you to extract and modify exactly what you want.
 * Designed to work with any kind of object out-of-the-box.
 * Properties can be categorized, to easily compare or merge specific subsets.
 (This is very useful for databases like [MongoDB](http://www.mongodb.org/) that support [atomic property operations](http://www.mongodb.org/display/DOCS/Atomic+Operations).)
-* Comparison can be improved and customized via Annotations or configuration API.
+* Comparison can be improved and customized via annotations and/or configuration API.
-* No Annotations needed.
+* No annotations needed.
 (However, they exist for your convenience.)
 * No runtime dependencies except for [SLF4J](http://www.slf4j.org/).

 ## Use Cases